great-expectations/great_expectations/docs/terms/batch_request.md

 ### Guaranteed relationships

 The relationship between a Batch and the Batch Request that generated it is guaranteed.
+A Batch Request includes all of the information necessary to identify a specific Batch or Batches.

+Batches are always built using a Batch Request.
+When the Batch is built, additional metadata is included, one of which is a Batch Definition.
+The Batch Definition directly corresponds to the Batch Request that was used to create the Batch.

 ## API basics